Can You Sue if You Are Injured in an Apartment in Manhattan?

 Work with Our Experienced Manhattan Personal Injury Attorneys Today

-If you or a family member was the victim of an accident at an apartment complex in Manhattan, contact an experienced Manhattan personal injury lawyer today.
+If you or a family member was the victim of an accident at an apartment complex in Manhattan, contact an experienced New York City personal injury lawyer today.
 With decades of legal experience litigating a broad range of complex cases, the legal team at Sullivan & Galleshaw, LLP, is ready to use their skills to pursue the compensation you deserve.
 To schedule a free legal consultation to discuss your claim, contact Sullivan & Galleshaw, LLP at (877) 311-4878.
 You may also contact the firm online using our short submission form.

 What Our Clients Say: